niharjachak/C2c/README.md

-# C2C(Campus To Coprporate)-Placement Analysis and Prediction System
+# C2C(Campus To Corporate)-Placement Analysis and Prediction System

 About the Project